-• Colorcraft was founded by Barry Walker, the present chairman's father.
+• Colorcraft was founded by Barry Walker, the present honorary chairman's father.
 With a background in advertising, he came to Hong Kong to launch the campaign to promote Ford Motors, and thereafter he joined IPC.
 Barry was responsible for setting up Far East Trade Press at a time when there were no local trade journals; everything was sourced from elsewhere in Southeast Asia.
 At FETP, he ran the advertising division for all the published journals under the imprint, which also led him into experience in book production.

 He went on to set up the first Hong Kong office of publishing icon Paul Hamlyn.
 When the office closed, it proved the catalyst for establishing Colorcraft.
 With a stable of trusted print and production suppliers in Hong Kong, Barry set about launching the business.